How Important is BMI to Your Body Goals?

-This is why Dr. Nick Masri, one of Miami’s top double board-certified plastic surgeons, believes that having a high BMI should not prevent one from achieving their plastic surgery goal.
+Dr. Nick Masri, one of Miami’s top double board-certified plastic surgeons, strongly believes that excess weight should not prevent anyone from achieving their body goals.

 And now, more patients within the obese and overweight categories can get their dream body without worrying about their weight or its complications.